-Setup Item Options Help Text Comments NIC1 Port1 NIC1 Port2 NIC2 Port1 NIC2 Port2 Enable Disable Enable/Disable Onboard NIC <n> Port<x></x></n> This will enable or disable Port< x , x = 1-4> of Onboard Network Controller< n , n = 1-2>, including associated Port PXE options.
+Setup Item Options Help Text Comments NIC1 Controller Enable Disable Enable/Disable Onboard Network Controller.
+This will completely disable Onboard Network Controller NIC1 or NIC2, along with all included NIC Ports and their associated options.
+That controller's NIC Ports, Port PXE options, and Port MAC Address displays will not appear.
+This option only appears for onboard Ethernet controllers.
+It does not appear for onboard InfiniBand controllers.
+Ethernet controllers on IO Modules do not have a disabling function that can be controlled by the BIOS, so there is no corresponding controller enable/disable option for an IOM Ethernet controller.
+NIC1 Port1 Enable Enable/Disable Onboard This will enable or disable Port $< x, x = 1-4 >$ NIC1 Port2 Disable NIC <n> Port<x>.</x></n> of Onboard Network Controller< n , n = 1-2>, including associated Port PXE options.
 The NIC< n > Port< x > PXE option and MAC Address display will not appear when that port is disabled.
-The associated port enable/disable options will not appear when NIC< n > is disabled.
-Only ports which actually exist for a particular NIC will appear in this section.
+The associated port enable/disable options will not appear when NIC <n> is disabled.</n> Only ports that actually exist for a particular NIC will appear in this section.
 That is, Port1-Port4 will appear for a quad-port NIC, Port1-Port2 will appear for a dual-port NIC, and only Port1 will appear for a single-port NIC.
-Network controllers installed on an IO Module do not have a port disabling function that is controlled by BIOS, so there are no corresponding options for IO Module NICs.
-NIC1 Port1 PXE NIC1 Port2 PXE NIC2 Port1 PXE NIC2 Port2 PXE IOM1 Port1 PXE IOM1 Port2 PXE Enable Disable Enable/Disable Onboard/IOM NIC Port PXE Boot This option will not appear for ports on a NIC which is disabled, or for individual ports when the corresponding NIC Port is disabled.
-NIC1 Port1 MAC Address NIC1 Port2 MAC Address NIC2 Port1 MAC Address NIC2 Port2 MAC Address IOM1 Port1 MAC Address IOM1 Port2 MAC Address Information Only 12 hex digits of the MAC address.
+Network controllers installed on an IO Module do not have a port disabling function that is controlled by the BIOS, so there are no corresponding options for IO Module NICs.
+NIC1 Port1 PXE Enable Enable/Disable This option will not appear for ports on a NIC1 Port2 PXE Disable Onboard/IOM NIC Port PXE Boot.
+NIC that is disabled, or for individual ports when the corresponding NIC Port is disabled.
+NIC1 Port1 MAC Address NIC1 Port2 MAC Address <mac Address Display></mac Information Only 12 hex digits of the MAC address.